holy-alexis/portfolio/README.md

 > python3 manage.py runserver

-To access "Admin" page you can use django superuser login & pass Just create one using
+To access "Admin" page you can use django superuser login & pass<br>
+Just create one using<br>
 [WINDOWS]
 > python manage.py createsuperuser